Colombian coffee growing axis: Coffee Cultural Landscape World Heritage Site

 Eighteen urban settlements across six sites within the coffee axis and extending southwards into the Valle del Cauca department were inscribed on the UNESCO World Heritage List in 2011 as the Coffee Cultural Landscape.
 These sites are representative of the entire coffee axis, preserving multiple different forms of traditional coffee growing, in addition to the culture of the region and the locations of several unique festivals.
 The World Heritage site is composed of many of the urban centers within the region, including Armenia, Calarcá, Salamina, Pereira, and Riosucio, as well as smaller towns and the surrounding rural coffee farmlands.

 Tourist attractions

 The region has developed major theme parks such as the Colombian National Coffee Park located in the town of Montenegro in Quindio.
 In the area is also the Museum of Culture Coffee, showing the process from grain production to savoring a traditional Colombian coffee.
 This museum, like all the other theme parks, are replicas of the colonial city, where tourists enjoy dance performances and traditional music, panoramic views from cable car with its lush landscape, and various rides.

-Another unique theme park in Colombia is the National Park of Culture Agriculture - 'Panaca, also located in the Municipality of Quimbaya in Quindio.
+Another unique theme park in Colombia is the National Park of Culture Agriculture - Panaca, located in the Municipality of Quimbaya in Quindio.
 Its key feature is that, unlike zoos, visitors are immersed in a personal and direct contact with farm animals and also enjoy scheduled activities and events with those animals.